 How to delete application files on Mac: The quick way

-CleanMyMac X has the Uninstaller tool with a special section dedicated to application leftovers.
+CleanMyMac has the Applications tool with a special section dedicated to files left after the incomplete app removal.
 Therefore, it takes just a few clicks to view all the leftovers on your Mac and decide whether you need to keep them.